jxsl13/archive-diff/README.md

   -i, --include string   include file paths matching regular expression (default ".*")
   -o, --owner-only       only compare owner, group, gid and uid -p, --perm-only        only compare file permissions and sticky bit

+Use "archive-diff [command] --help" for more information about a command.
 ```

 Example usage: